Camila-Barros/IEEE-MoTI/README.md

 ## Dataset

-The dataset consists of RTT measurements for QoS levels 0, 1, and 2.
+The dataset consists of RTT measurements collected under different QoS levels (0, 1, and 2), with 500 messages per level.

 If not provided, the dataset can be generated using the scripts available in this repository following the described workflow.